 Before handing your data over to an external partner, it’s a good idea to conduct a brief internal review.
 This isn’t about catching every single error—that’s what the full audit is for.
 Instead, this pre-audit is a high-level health check to spot obvious patterns or recurring issues.
 Look for spikes in accessorial fees, common service failures with a specific carrier, or discrepancies in your dimensional weight charges.
 This initial review helps your team understand your shipping profile better and can help focus the formal audit on your most significant problem areas, ensuring you get actionable insights where they matter most.

-Train Your Team on Audit Procedures
+Train Your Team on the New Audit Process

 An audit is a team effort that often involves people from logistics, finance, and operations.
 To ensure the process runs smoothly, make sure everyone understands why the audit is happening and what their role is.
 Train your team on the basics of the audit procedure, how to interpret carrier invoices, and how to use any new software or reporting tools.
 When your team is aligned, they can better support the audit process and, more importantly, act on the findings.
 This transforms the audit from a simple cost-recovery exercise into a powerful tool for continuous improvement and long-term strategic savings.